 Why Matching Bore Size Matters for Safety

-- Prevents the wheel from loosening during operation
+- It prevents the wheel from loosening during operation.

-- Avoids wheel breakage, protecting you and bystanders
+- It avoids wheel breakage, protecting you and anyone nearby.

-- Maintains the manufacturer’s warranty and tool effectiveness
+- It keeps the manufacturer’s warranty and tool effectiveness intact.

 What Are the Common Bore Sizes for Grinding Discs?